seanconnollydev/next-error-page-props/Readme.md

 > This should log a value of 123: undefined

 It should say
-> This should log a value of 123: undefined
+> This should log a value of 123: 123